Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced \methodname{}, a general-purpose verification model for commonsense statements and an early step toward mitigating commonsense errors in text generated by large language models. \methodname{} achieves state-of-the-art performance when solving commonsense problems in the verification format, excels at filtering LM-generated commonsense knowledge statements, and is found useful in detecting erroneous commonsense statements from generative LMs.
+We introduced \methodname{}, a general-purpose verification model for commonsense statements and an early step toward tools for mitigating commonsense errors in text generated by language models. \methodname{} achieves state-of-the-art performance when solving commonsense problems in the verification format, excels at filtering LM-generated commonsense knowledge statements, and is found useful in detecting erroneous commonsense statements from generative LMs.
 Furthermore, the scores produced by \methodname{} are well-calibrated; and could be used for plausibility score estimation for declarative statements if needed.
-As \methodname{} mainly targets on single-sentence statements, future work may consider verification of multi-sentence or long-form statements.
+As \methodname{} mainly targets on single-sentence statements, future work may consider verification of multi-sentence or long-form statements, or contextualized/defeasible commonsense statements.